Eesysoft: Get Started

 - Potentially improve student retention

-A Note on terminology: Eesysoft refers to what we would call a module as a ‘Course’.
-Almost all references to ‘Course’ within Eesysoft reports (and this guide) should be read as ‘Module’ (A way to change this terminology within Eesysoft has been requested by Learning Systems)
+A Note on terminology: Eesysoft refers to what we would call a Module as a ‘Course’.
+‘Course=Modules within Eesysoft reports and this guide).

 2. Accessing Eesysoft in your module